 The utility provides a huge range of persistence adjustability for BENQ Z-Series monitors similiar to LightBoost 10% vs 50% vs 100%, including the ability to go dimmer than LightBoost=10% (plus ultra sharp motion!) or brighter than LightBoost=100%.

 Good news is updated firmware is already shipping (Confirmed by BENQ Taiwan).
 Early shipping units will not be compatible with this utility.
 Only December 17th, 2013 firmware (and newer) be fixable by this utility.
-UPDATE: As of March 5th, keep tuned for a solution to make Z-series monitors compatible with Blur Busters Strobe Utility.
-News forthcoming.
+UPDATE: You Need Version 2 Firmware For Blur Busters Strobe Utility Compatibility.

 A very interesting analysis for geeks.
 It links to many articles (including by Valve Software) and scientific papers, as well as touches upon why ultrahigh frame rates (e.g. 1000fps at 1000Hz) is the only way to achieve flicker-free low persistence without strobing, phosphor, black frames or similar light modulation.